nerdsupremacist/MarkdownSyntax/README.md

 Contributions are welcome and encouraged!

 ## License
-Syntax is available under the MIT license.
+MarkdownSyntax is available under the MIT license.
 See the LICENSE file for more info.